Yes No Share to Facebook

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

-When a landlord intends to reclaim a rental unit for personal use by the landlord or for personal use by a close family member of the landlord, an N12 form must be used as the means of providing proper notice of eviction to a tenant.
-As a critical aspect of the eviction via N12 process, providing proper notice of eviction helps to ensures that a landlord and a tenant are each aware of the respective legal expectations owed to each other which can foster transparency, trust, and respect during an awkward time.
+A landlord must issue a properly completed N12 Form to provide appropriate eviction notice to a tenant when the landlord wishes to take back a rental unit for the personal use of the landlord or for the personal use by close family member of the landlord.
+When a landlord seeks to take back the rental unit, adherence to the N12 process helps to prevent misunderstandings, disputes and misconceptions.
 With an adequate appreciation for the N12 notice requirements, landlords are best able to ensure that the eviction for own use process is lawfully undertaken thereby safeguarding the rights of the landlord as well as respecting the concerns of the tenant.

 Requirements